ivanmbizhev/Endava_interview/README.md

 Unfortunately during the finishing stages the DB server was locked and I was not able to unlock it.

+AS the finishing step it would have been to add the three instances as templates under one stack using the code: source "aws_cloudformation_stack" "network" {
+  name = "Application-stack"

+but the attempt was unsuccessful

 I have used the following references: